SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 - Convert received data into over 20 SPI protocols for pixel strips and dots.

 - Allow creation of custom pixel protocols.
-(Criteria apply — see the 'Custom Protocol Creation Guide' document.)
+(Criteria apply, see ‘Custom Protocol Creation Guide’ document)

 - Configurable DMX start address and pixel grouping function to minimise control channel requirements.